gateio/gateapi-csharp/docs/WalletApi.md

 <a name="transferwithsubaccount"></a>
 # **TransferWithSubAccount**
-> void TransferWithSubAccount (SubAccountTransfer subAccountTransfer)
+> TransactionID TransferWithSubAccount (SubAccountTransfer subAccountTransfer)

 Transfer between main and sub accounts